Delaware County is our home.

+Delaware County is our home.

 The foundation supports its grantmaking partnerships with a growing, permanent charitable endowment for Delaware County.
 We invest that endowment wisely for the long term, and each year we use a portion of the endowment, supplemented by generous contributions to make gifts to nonprofits serving our community.

 During the past year, priorities for our competitive grantmaking process include children’s health and well-being, community and economic development, food security, and hospice and homecare.
-The FY21 Impact Grants awards announced in April, 2021 can be found here.
-We expect to post the coming year’s grantmaking priorities by December 1, 2021 with grant proposals due in February, 2022.
+The FY23 Impact Grants awards announced in April, 2023 can be found here.
+The next cycle of Impact Grants will open in Winter 2023/2024.

 Grants are awarded from donor-advised funds, designated funds, scholarships, field of interest funds and more.
 Gifts from these funds are used to support cancer programs, hospice, programs for seniors, the arts, the environment, education and more.